 “Go home, little girl.
 You don’t have what it takes.”

 Those were the words that almost broke the filly.
 6 long years went by without so much as a doodle.

-It was the Paint Shop Pro tagging community that regained her faith in the art business.
-She started designing digital scrap kits for web-use hobbyists.
+It was the Paint Shop Pro tagging community that regained my faith in the art business.
+I started designing digital scrap kits for web-use hobbyists.
 With that came the mingling with a few artists.
-She met some amazing talents that didn’t project that same “holier-than-thou” attitude that sent her into that downward spiral.
-So much came from the experience that she picked up her pencils once again and began to draw.
+I met some amazing talents that didn’t project that same “holier-than-thou” attitude that sent me into that downward spiral.
+So much came from the experience that I picked up my pencils once again and began to draw.

-She has now been traveling the world since 2007 and has visited 3 continents, several countries, and dozens of cities.
-Her drawings are scattered across the globe and more is yet to come!
+I have now been traveling the world since 2007 and have visited 3 continents, several countries, and dozens of cities.
+My drawings are scattered across the globe and more is yet to come!